aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/_index.md

 ---
 In this lab, you are introduced to [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/).
 You will create a new FSx for Lustre file system and learn about Hierarchical Storage Management (HSM) capabilities.
 For HSM you will create an S3 bucket and link it to the created lustre file system and monitor imports and exports.

-- Create a new FSx for Lustre file system using Amazon FSx console.
+- Create a new FSx for Lustre file system.
 - Create a S3 bucket and upload test data.
-- Create a Data Repository Action with this S3 bucket on the FSx for lustre filesystem via the FSx console.
+- Create a Data Repository Action with this S3 bucket on the FSx for lustre filesystem.
 - Mount the newly created filesystem on the cluster created in Lab I.
 - Login to the cluster, take a look at the mounted filesystem and verify HSM properties.
 - Clean up the file system and the cluster.
 Verify all the data present in the created S3 bucket.